What is Apple's standard warranty?

-- One-year limited warranty against defects
+- One year limited hardware warranty

-- 90 days complimentary phone support
+- 90 days of free technical support

+If your physical computer, the battery, RAM, hard drive, keyboard, mouse, or power cord fails, and it's not due to accidental or intentional damage, Apple will repair or replace it.
 This covers you if your iPad suddenly won't turn on, can't hold a charge, or a button randomly breaks within the first year of ownership.
 But the basic version of AppleCare does not protect against any kind of accidental damage, so if you drop your iPad or get it wet, you're not covered.
 That's where AppleCare+ comes into play.

 It extends the iPad's standard one-year warranty to two years, and also provides you with complimentary phone support for those years.
 As such, if you ever run into an issue with your iPad, you can dial 1-800-MY-APPLE and ask for AppleCare, or you can call 1-800-APL-CARE directly.